mattrich98/mattrich98/README.md

 I also want to get into 'Screeps: World', a JavaScript game.
 Its fun, so I will improve while having a good time.

+Most of my intial coding experience comes from editing other user scripts on ROBLOX during highschool days.

 <h3>Project ideas:</h3>
 <br>
 <strong>TODO list</strong>